s3prl/s3prl/downstream/README.md

 Provide a _self-contained_ folder under the `downstream` folder.
 By _self-contained_ we mean there should be all the downstream specific materials under the folder, including the definition for dataset, datalader,model, and loss.
 How to define these materials are completely free, while the only requirement is to provide an `expert.py` file with an `DownstreamExpert` **nn.module** at the root of your downstream folder, where 3 object methods are implemented: `get_dataloader`, `forward`, and `log_records`.
 One can refer to [downstream/example/expert.py](./example/expert.py) for a minimum implementation and use it as an initial template for developing a new downstream task.

-The template folder [downstream/example/](./example/) can always be ran up by:
+The template folder [downstream/example/](./example/) defines a pseudo downstream task, which can always be ran up by:

 1. [**Clone the repository and install packages**]()
-2. Run the example pseudo task to get a feeling of the framework
+2. Run the pseudo task to get a feeling of the framework

    ```bash
    python3 run_downstream.py -u fbank -d example -n HelloWorld